rsksmart/rns-sdk/README.md

 Param `networkAddresses` is mandatory for `network='localhost'`.
-For `'mainnnet'` and `'testnet'` will be optional and can be passed only in case of needing to modify one of the default addresses for the given network.
+For `'mainnnet'` and `'testnet'` will be optional and can be passed only in case of needing to modify one of the default addresses for the given network, otherwise, default addresses will be used.

 - Query price and availability